supervisely/developer-portal/getting-started/python-sdk-tutorials/spatial-labels-on-volumes.md

 ### Create Mask figure

 Before creating the geometry, we need to convert the raw data into an `ndarray`.
 For this purpose will be used method `base64_2_data`.

 After that, define the `PointLocation` to properly apply the mask to the image.
 This point indicates where the top-left corner of the mask is located, or in other words, the coordinates of the mask's initial position on the canvas or image.

+⚠️  `PointLocation` uses only if the mask size is smaller than the image size othervise leave as `None`.

 Once the geometry is created, it's time to prepare the `VolumeFigure`.
 To do this, we use a `VolumeObject` named **"body"**, and geometry and select the plane (`"axial"`) where the figure will be placed, the slice number which represents a certain image on this plane.

 ```python